DanielTal1/Chat-Web/README.md

-# Chat app Project- Margarita Kilinkarov, Daniel Tal
+# Chat web- Margarita Kilinkarov, Daniel Tal

-Real time Chat app that inculdes both client and server side.
+Real time Chat app in web that inculdes both client and server side.
+The chat client consists both web and android options that can communicate with each other thanks to the server.
 The client side consists 3 pages: Login, Signup, Chat.
-The client side built using react.
+The web client side was built using react.
+The android client side was build using java.
 The server side was build using ASP.NET with entity framework to manage the database of the chat.
 In addition the server includes a rating system that was build with MVC and a service that uses a static list with Dependency Injection.

-## You are currently in the repository of the client side
+## You are currently in the repository of the web client side

 ## How to run
 The client and server sides need to be run separately.